Overview of CSU-LSAMP Fresno State

 It is also important to acknowledge that peer mentors are one of the primary LSAMP representatives responsible for interacting with students and for assisting students in dealing with the transition to the university.

 Academic excellence workshops are regularly held, weekly meetings (2 to 4 hours) to support excellence in foundation courses in mathematics, chemistry, physics, engineering, or other technical subjects.
-Participants engage in structured activities that develop communications skills of students, their ability to work with others, and their mastery of the content.
+Participants engage in structured activities that develop communications skills of students, their ability to work with others, and their mastery of the contents.

 Participants develop the bonds that create an academic community among the participants and create self-directed learners.